ccrome/whoismakingnews/content/homepage/data.md

 **Download the data here**

-The data I use is available for you to sort and slice however you like - but the easy way to do it isn't working yet as we recover from our google issues.
-So for now look under the Raw Data and Notes tab in the visualizations area... once these buttons are working again I'll remove this sentenced.
-(11/25/2023) Download it as an excel sheet or a .csv file.
+The data I use is available for you to sort and slice however you like - Download it as an excel sheet or a .csv file.
 We also have some presorted options for you down in the visualizations area, under the "Raw Data and Notes" tab.

 If you have a case we missed, or found any errors, [please use the contact form at the bottom of this page](#contact)